 Research in my laboratory is currently focused on understanding how various viral and cellular proteins impact reovirus replication in cancer cells.

-Molecular genetics of mammalian nuclear DNA viruses; control of viral and cellular gene expression; cellular antiviral defense mechanisms.
+Molecular genetics of mammalian nuclear DNA viruses; control of viral and cellular gene expression; cellular antiviral defence mechanisms.

 My lab studies adaptive immune cell function and immunometabolism.
 We use genetic and diet models to understand how obesity impacts immune function.